HPC-AI-Team/pexsi/doc/source/install.rst

 :math:`LDL^T` factorization routine, and an external parallel matrix reordering routine to reduce the fill-in of the factorization routine.

-Starting from v1.0, PEXSI requires both `symPACK` and `SuperLU_DIST`.
-`symPACK` is the default option for the :math:`LDL^T` factorization of symmetric matrices, and use `SuperLU_DIST` as the default option for the :math:`LU` factorization of unsymmetric matrices.  `SuperLU_DIST` can also be used for symmetric matrices, by means of treating the matrix as a general matrix but use symmetric reordering.
+Starting from v1.0, PEXSI requires both symPACK and SuperLU_DIST. symPACK is the default option for the :math:`LDL^T` factorization of symmetric matrices, and use SuperLU_DIST as the default option for the :math:`LU` factorization of unsymmetric matrices.
+SuperLU_DIST can also be used for symmetric matrices, by means of treating the matrix as a general matrix but use symmetric reordering.

-Starting from v1.0, PEXSI uses the `PT-Scotch` as the default package for matrix reordering.
-The `ParMETIS` package can also be used.
+Starting from v1.0, PEXSI uses the PT-Scotch as the default package for matrix reordering.
+The ParMETIS package can also be used.

 The installation procedure and dependencies of every version of the PEXSI package may be slightly different.
 Please follow the documentation of the version